ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 For example, the following sample data is considered to be from a piece of email originating from the Domain Owner of "example.com":

+_Ticket 52_

 ~~~
   Author Domain: example.com
   SPF-authenticated Identifier: mail.example.com
   DKIM-authenticated Identifier: example.com
   DMARC record:
-    "v=DMARC1; p=reject; aspf=r;
+    "v=DMARC1; p=reject; rua=mailto:dmarc-feedback@example.com"
-     rua=mailto:dmarc-feedback@example.com"
 ~~~

+_Ticket 109_

 In the above sample, both the SPF-authenticated Identifier and the DKIM-authenticated Identifier align with the Author Domain.
-The Mail Receiver considers the above email to pass the DMARC check, avoiding the "reject" policy that is to be applied to email that fails to pass the DMARC check.
+The Mail Receiver considers the above email to pass the DMARC check, avoiding the "reject" policy that is requested to be applied to email that fails to pass the DMARC check.

+_Ticket 85_

 If no Authenticated Identifiers align with the Author Domain, then the Mail Receiver applies the DMARC-record-specified policy.
-However, before this action is taken, the Mail Receiver can consult external information to override the Domain Owner's policy.
+However, before this action is taken, the Mail Receiver can consult external information to override the Domain Owner's Assessment Policy.
 For example, if the Mail Receiver knows that this particular email came from a known and trusted forwarder (that happens to break both SPF and DKIM), then the Mail Receiver may choose to ignore the Domain Owner's policy.

 The Mail Receiver is now ready to reply to the DATA command.
 If the